datarobot-oss/custom-models-action/README.md

     - `webserver`: Provide your DataRobot webserver value here if it isn't the default DataRobot US server (`https://app.datarobot.com/`)

-    - `branch`: Provide the name of your repository's main branch (either `master` or `main`).
+    - `branch`: Provide the name of your repository's main branch (usually either `master` or `main`).
       If you created your repository in GitHub, you likely need to update this field to `main`.
+      While `master` and `main` are the most common branch names, you can target any branch; for example, you could run the workflow on a `release` branch or a `test` branch.

 2. Commit the workflow YAML file and push it to the remote.
 After you complete this step, any push to the remote (or merged pull request) triggers the action.